Things to do on Whidbey Island

 So many shops...so little time.
 Great shops include:

-The Garden Shed - full of all things Chocolate, plants, candles, tea and bath goodies too.
+The Garden Shed - full of all things Chocolate, plants, candles, jams, tea and bath goodies too.

 "In the Country" is a shop with a very tasteful selection of almost everything.

 2. So you don't shop 'til you drop, there's an ice cream parlor, coffee houses and a bakery.
-Better yet, enjoy lunch at one of the many restaurants.
+Better yet, enjoy lunch at one of our many restaurants.

 3. For after dinner entertainment, you could take in a performance at the Whidbey Island Center for the Arts.
 It's about 120 steps from the Country Cottage.